-6.3.1 Centralized RADIUS or TACACS+ Servers User Profile
+6.3.1 Centralized RADIUS TACACS+ or LDAP Servers User Profile

-Customers may enhance the security and capabilities of logging to the EMS application by using a Remote Authentication Dial-In User Service (RADIUS) or Terminal Access Controller Access-Control System Plus (TACACS+) to store numerous usernames, passwords and access level attributes.
+Customers may enhance the security and capabilities of logging to the EMS application by using a Remote Authentication Dial-In User Service (RADIUS) Terminal Access Controller Access-Control System Plus (TACACS+) or an LDAP server to store numerous usernames, passwords and access level attributes.
 This enables multiple user management on a centralized platform.
 The EMS server doesn't store the username and password (these users are not displayed in the EMS users list) and instead forwards them to the pre-configured RADIUS or TACACS+) server.
 The local EMS users and passwords defined in the Users' list can be used as a fallback mechanism in case the RADIUS servers does not respond.